 - $35 Additional fee for each guest staying overnight in on-campus student housing

-PLEASE NOTE: The $175 portion of registration is not refundable.
+PLEASE NOTE: The $175 portion of registration is mandatory non- refundable orientation fee.
 All other charges are subject to partial refund.
-The IVO fee will be posted to your CI Records account and must be paid in full by May 1, 2016.
+The IVO fee will be posted to your CI Records account and must be paid in full by May 1, 2017 at 11:59 p.m.

 CI does not offer waivers, reductions or payment plans for orientation fees.
 Please plan accordingly.
 Students who do not register and/or pay for orientation once registration is closed will be put on a waiting list and invited to register for orientation and enroll at the University on a space-available basis.